Newington College

 Director, Centre for Critical Thinking

-Dr Jensen is a Federation of Asia-Pacific Philosophy in Schools Association (FAPSA) Teacher Educator, President of the Philosophy in Schools Association of NSW since 2018 and has served on the editorial board of the Journal of Philosophy in Schools.
+She is a Federation of Asia-Pacific Philosophy in Schools Association (FAPSA) Teacher Educator, President of the Philosophy in Schools Association of NSW since 2018, and has served on the editorial board of FAPSA’s open-access Journal – Journal of Philosophy in Schools.

 Dr Jensen is the lead author on a recent peer-reviewed paper, Newington College: Building Thinking Communities, which was published in 2024 in the Journal of Philosophy in Schools.
 For a condensed version, see Pre-College Philosophy in Sydney, Australia: A Whole School Approach.